 It’s a rather large property and there’s plenty to see.

 Once we went into the actual shop we were greeted by an incredibly friendly young woman who welcomed us to have a look around and snap as many pictures as we liked.

 This is your one stop shop of everything occult.

 With 3500 different herbs, roots, candles, oils (dressing/ritual/essential), incense blends, books, tarot/cartomancy cards, mineral curios, posters, holy cards, religious statues, soaps, hair care products, zoological curios, and crystal salts, you can find it all here at LMCC.

 They also had a couple of oddities that she wanted to tell us about.
 There was Dusty, the six-foot tall, extremely life-like wizard sculpture who stands just inside the doorway at the entrance to the shop.
 In his upraised right hand he holds a softly glowing crystal ball.
 This has earned him the title of “largest night-light in Forestville.”

-With an exterior dimension of 36 square feet, Missionary Independent Spiritual Church is in a close race with a couple of other churches for the title of “World’s Smallest Church.”
+With an exterior dimension of 36 square feet, the church is in a close race with a couple of other churches for the title of “World’s Smallest Church.”
 It may indeed be the church with the smallest amount of floor space — and it is certainly the ONLY tiny church of those in contention where services are held DAILY as a fully functional CHURCH and not a mere “chapel.”

 In addition there are two outdoor chapel shrines flanking the entrance that contain additional religious statuary from various cultures, overflow candle racks, and a large Indonesian gong that is banged to call people to worship service each morning.